The information below also applies to Space Force Sponsors and Families

 If you have any questions about fees and high/standard cost locations, please call Child Care Aware® at 1-800-424-2246.

-To locate child care in the National Capital Region, a qualifying military sponsor is eligible to receive an Enhanced Referral from a member of Child Care Aware® by calling 1-800-424-2246.
+A qualifying military sponsor is eligible to receive an Enhanced Referral from a member of Child Care Aware® by calling 1-800-424-2246.

 During the enhanced referral process, an Enhanced Referral Specialist will conduct a customized child care search for your family.
 This search will take into consideration the parents’ work and home addresses, transportation route to and from work, hours of care needed, ages of the children, and the provider’s eligibility for the fee assistance program.
 Military sponsors who receive an Enhanced Referral will also be provided with the option to use providers who are in the CCAoA preferred provider network.

 This network currently hosts nearly 3,500 pre-approved MCCYN providers.
 The call with the Enhanced Referral Specialist will link families to providers and include consumer education, eligibility screening, and information about available child care subsidy.

 Need to contact to a Headquarters Air Force Fee Assistance Representative?
 Please email AF.A1SOC@us.af.mil and a representative will contact you as soon as possible.